StandingPadAnimations/papers/README.md

 This is a collection of all of my papers that I've written with https://github.com/typst/typst.
-Each folder has the source files for a single paper
+Each folder has the source files for a single paper as well as their built PDFs.

 To build a paper, open a terminal and go into the source folder of the paper in question, then type:
 ```sh